YINI-lang/YINI-spec/mini spec.md

 HomeDir = "C:\Users\John Smith"
 Buffers = 10
+KeyWords: "oranges", "bananas", "peaches"

 ###
 ```

 ## Terminoly
+- **Engine**: Is the program/software that reads and writes `miniCONFIG` documents.
-- **Host**: The host is the program/software (written by the client user/programmer) that runs the (MINI) decoder or encoder.
+- **Host**: The host is the program/software (written by the user/developer/programmer) that runs the `miniCONFIG`-engine (decoder or encoder).
-- **Decoder**: A MINI-Decoder converts or reads a MINI document into a meaningful object or data structure for a host to be used.
+- **Decoder**: A `miniCONFIG` converts or reads a MINI document into a meaningful object or data structure for a host to be used.
-- **Encoder**: A MINI-Encoder takes an object or data structure on the host and converts/saves it to a MINI document.
+- **Encoder**: A `miniCONFIG` takes an object or data structure on the host and converts/saves it to a `miniCONFIG` document.

 ## Definitions
 ### Whitespaces